purduesigbots/pros-docs/v5/tutorials/topical/vision.rst

 Exposure Setting
 ================
 In PROS Kernel 3.1.4 and earlier, the vision sensor exposure parameter was in the range [0,58].
-In PROS Kernel 3.1.5 and newer, the parameter was scaled to be in the range [0,150] to match the Vision Sensor utility.
+In PROS Kernel 3.1.5 and newer, the parameter is scaled to be in the range [0,150] to match the Vision Sensor utility.
 As a result, there is a loss of information in this translation since multiple integers on the scale [0,150] map to the scale [0,58].